Why use Lambda?

 Respond to Amazon CloudFront requests by executing code.

-Your code can be executed in various AWS locations around the world using [email protected] in response to events generated by Amazon CloudFront, such as content requests from origin servers or viewers.
+our code can be executed in various AWS locations around the world using Lambda@Edge in response to events generated by Amazon CloudFront, such as content requests from origin servers or viewers.
 Because of this, it becomes easier to give more personalized and customized content to your customers while reducing the amount of time it takes to do so.
+In addition to CloudFront events, AWS Lambda can be triggered by a wide range of other events within the AWS ecosystem.
+These include inserting, updating, and removing data from Dynamo DB tables, incorporating push alerts into SNS, searching for log history in CloudTrail, object modifications in S3 buckets, Amazon SNS notifications, processing CloudTrail logs, and using API Gateway methods.
+This versatility allows you to automate tasks, process data, and respond to various events efficiently and effectively using AWS Lambda.

 Coordinate different functions